SDGforskning/sdg-strings/SDG06_query_topic_WoS.md

     ("local" OR "stakeholder$" OR "municip*" OR "communit*" OR "commun*" OR "district") NEAR/5
       ("participat*" OR "contribut*" OR "impact" OR "plan" OR "planning" OR "choice$" OR "choose" OR "solution$"
         OR ("decision$" NEAR/3 "making")
-      OR "administrat*" OR "policy" OR "policies" OR "procedure$" OR "scheme$" )
+        OR "administrat*" OR "policy" OR "policies" OR "procedure$" OR "scheme$" OR "manage*" OR "develop*" OR "govern*" OR "development" OR "administrat*" OR "plan" OR "planning" OR "policy" OR "policies"
+      OR "resource us*"
       )
+  )
   NEAR/5
-    (
-    ("manage*" OR "develop*" OR "govern*" OR "development" OR "administrat*" OR "plan" OR "planning" OR "policy" OR "policies" OR "extract*"
-    OR "resource us*" OR "usage"
-    OR "consumption" OR "consume$" OR "consumer$" OR "withdrawal$") NEAR/5
         (
           (("drink*" OR "potable") NEAR/3 "water")
           OR "sanitation"